Tongva Sacred Springs: History

 The name Serra comes from Junípero Serra, the founder of the Alta California mission chain, who is reported to have said mass there.

 Crespí renamed the springs "San Gregorio" while visiting the Tongva village at the springs with the Portola Expedition in 1769, but the expedition soldiers called them "El Berrendo" after wounding a deer there.
 Later, around the turn of the 19th century, the two springs began to be called "The Tears of Santa Monica" because they brought to mind the weeping eyes of the saint as she cried for her erring son.
 "Santa Monica", as an official place name, was first recorded in 1827 on a grazing permit, next in 1828 when the Rancho Boca de Santa Monica was granted to Marques and Reyes.

 Later, in 1839, the name was used again for Rancho San Vicente y Santa Monica when it was granted to Sepulveda and Machado.
 Kuruvungna Springs was included in this rancho, the first time it had been "owned" by anyone other than the indigenous inhabitants.
 Jose Delores Sepulveda, one of the sons of the rancho's owner, lived in the Sepulveda adobe which once stood on the high ground near Bundy Ave and Wilshire Blvd overlooking the Kuruvungna village site and the springs.

-The canyon, the ranchos, the city, the bay, the mountains, the boulevard, the airport and the freeway are all called after a former turn-of-the-19th-century name for Kuruvungna Springs.
+The city of Santa Monica, as well as the canyon, ranchos, bay, mountains, boulevard, airport, and freeway, therefore all take their name from this former turn-of-the-19th-century name for Kuruvungna Springs.

 In the 1800s, the spring served as the water supply for the city of Santa Monica.